 Clanwilliam, the largest town in the municipal area, had a 2011 population of close to 7 700 persons, with more than 2 300 households.
+The estimated need for subsidised housing in the town, together with Citrusdal, is more than 55% of the total need for low-cost housing in the municipal area.

-Cederberg Municipality accounted for 13.2% of the population within the West Coast District Municipality in 2011 and 13.3% in 2017.
-In this regard, the availability of economic opportunities to especially young adults do impact population growth rates, i.e. jobseekers relocating.
+Cederberg Municipality accounted for 13.2% of the population within the West Coast District in 2011 and 13.3% in 2017.
+In this regard, the availability of economic opportunities - within a growing economy - to especially young adults do impact on net population growth rates, i.e. jobseekers relocating to where economic opportunities are.